fadykuzman/oxywaka/README.md

   ghcr.io/muety/wakapi:latest
 ```

-**Note:** By default, SQLite is used as a database.
-To run Wakapi in Docker with MySQL or Postgres, see [Dockerfile](https://github.com/muety/wakapi/blob/master/Dockerfile) and [config.default.yml](https://github.com/muety/wakapi/blob/master/config.default.yml) for further options.

 #### Docker Compose

 Alternatively, you can use Docker Compose for an even more straightforward deployment.
 See [compose.yml](https://github.com/muety/wakapi/blob/master/compose.yml) for configuration details.